FabricMC/fabric-docs/develop/items/custom-tools.md

 ## Creating Tool Items {#creating-tool-items}

-Using the same way you registered your first item, you should register each tool similarly:
+Using the same utility function as in the [Creating Your First Item](./first-item) guide, you can create your tool items:

 @[code transcludeWith=:::7](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)